redcurry/practical-vim/README.md

 In block-wise Visual mode, use `c` to change the topmost selected word and automatically change all selected words below.

+Similarly, in block-wise Visual mode, use `A` to append to each line selected, even if the lines don't end in the same column.

 Note: Use `https://github.com/tomtom/tcomment_vim` to add comment operation to vim.